takamin/mz700-js/README.md

 -------

 * v0.1.0 - The key-in events are accepted by window object.
+* v0.2.0 - A flexisible screen layout with multi columns that contains multi rows.
+Both of the column and row are movable, resizable, addable and removable.
+The pane can contain one screen object like a screen, a keyboard, a register indicator or a memory dump.
-* v0.2.0 - Improve the key-alignment like a keyboard rather than the key-matrix.
+* v0.3.0 - Simulate key alignment of MZ-700's keyboard for the screeen keyboard.
+And the keys will be interactively shown, when the shift or the control keys were pushed.
+* v0.4.0 - Visualize the memory banks to show which is selected.
-* v0.3.0 - The screen objects are aligned smarter.
+* v0.5.0 - The running speed can be changed.
+* v0.6.0 - Disassemble when stopped at a break point or after step execution.
+* v0.7.0 - Create a list of addresses like a distination of jumping instruction.
 * v1.0.0 - The emulation of a CMT reading and writing work.
-* The running speed can be changed.
-* Visualize the memory bank to show which is selected.
-* Disassemble when stopped at a break point or after step execution.
-* Create a list of addresses like a distination of jumping instruction.

 LICENCE
 -------